Cheesy Eggs in a Hole

 Notes

 If you want to eat this with salsa, I recommend Pace Picante Sauce which is really low in carbs.
-I used Chompies Low-Carb Multi-Grain bread for this recipe.
+I now use Dave's Thin Sliced Powerseed Bread for this recipe, which has 10 net carbs per slice, and nutritional info is based on that bread.

 Recipe adapted by Kalyn with memories of Pop-Eye Eggs made by her mother.